+Gymnasts and RED-S are unfortunately linked more often than parents realize.
 RED-S, otherwise known as relative energy deficiency in sport, is a syndrome introduced in 2014 by the International Olympic Committee to expand upon the female athlete triad.
-This was much needed as the well-known “female athlete trial” is limited to females with stress fractures, amenorrhea (no period), and eating disorders, which misses a huge population of male and female athletes that are suffering from under fueling.
+This was necessary, as the well-known “female athlete triad” is limited to females with stress fractures, amenorrhea (no period), and eating disorders.
+It misses a huge population of male and female athletes that are suffering from under-fueling.
 RED-S has expanded the qualifications needed for diagnosis of low energy availability and aids in earlier identification and treatment.

 History of The Female Athlete Triad and RED-S

 The female athlete triad has three specific categories one must fit in to be diagnosed with this condition.

 - Amenorrhea or the absence of one’s period